Jane Eyre: Thornfield Hall

 After six years as a pupil and two as a teacher at Lowood, Jane decides to leave in pursuit of a new life, growing bored with her life at Lowood.
 Her friend and confidante, Miss Temple, also leaves after getting married.
 Jane advertises her services as a governess in a newspaper.
 The housekeeper at Thornfield Hall, Alice Fairfax, replies to Jane's advertisement.
 Jane takes the position, teaching Adèle Varens, a young French girl.

 One night, while Jane is carrying a letter to the post from Thornfield, a horseman and dog pass her.
 The horse slips on ice and throws the rider.
 Despite the rider's surliness, Jane helps him get back onto his horse.
 Later, back at Thornfield, she learns that this man is Edward Rochester, master of the house.
 Adèle was left in his care when her mother, a famous dancer, abandoned her.
 It is not immediately apparent whether Adèle is Rochester's daughter.

 At Jane's first meeting with Mr Rochester he teases her, accusing her of bewitching his horse to make him fall.
 Jane stands up to his initially arrogant manner.
 Despite his strange behaviour, Mr Rochester and Jane soon come to enjoy each other's company and they spend many evenings together.

-Odd things start to happen at the house, such as a strange laugh being heard, a mysterious fire in Mr Rochester's room (from which Jane saves Rochester by rousing him and throwing water on him) and an attack on a house-guest named Mr Mason.
+Odd things start to happen at the house, such as a strange laugh being heard, a mysterious fire in Mr Rochester's room (from which Jane saves Rochester by rousing him and throwing water on him) and an attack on a house-guest named Mr Richard Mason.

 After Jane saves Mr Rochester from the fire, he thanks her tenderly and emotionally, and that night Jane feels strange emotions of her own towards him.
 The next day, however, he leaves unexpectedly for a distant party and several days later returns with the whole party, including the beautiful and talented Blanche Ingram.
 Just as she realises that she is in love with Mr Rochester, Jane sees that he and Blanche favour each other and starts to feel jealous, particularly because she also sees that Blanche is snobbish and heartless.

 Jane then receives word that Mrs Reed has suffered a stroke and is calling for her.
 Jane returns to Gateshead Hall and remains there for a month to tend to her dying aunt.
 Mrs Reed confesses to Jane that she wronged her, bringing forth a letter from Jane's paternal uncle, Mr John Eyre, in which he asks for her to live with him and be his heir.
 Mrs Reed admits to telling Mr Eyre that Jane had died of fever at Lowood.
 Soon afterward Mrs Reed dies, and Jane helps her cousins after the funeral before returning to Thornfield.